Review data on the how often your customers visit your site, view products, add products to carts, and make purchases.

 - How changes you make to your store affect conversion over time

-To filter results by product or member area, you must have both Reporting and Store Manager permissions.
+To filter results by product or member site, you must have both reporting and store manager permissions.

-- In the Home Menu, click Analytics, then click Purchase Funnel.
+- Open the Analytics panel, click Sales, then click Purchase funnel.

 - Click the date range drop-down menu at the top of the panel to filter results by time frame.
 Data is available starting from August 2016.

-- Search by product or member area to see how well it's selling or if a recent change affected conversion for the product or member area.
+- Search by product or member site to see how well it's selling or if a recent change affected conversion for the product or member site.
 As a best practice, keep track of when you make changes to see how your data responds.